 How to Prove a Premises Liability Claim

-Generally, in order to recover for personal injuries on the property of another, an injured victim must show that:
+Generally, in order to recover for personal injuries on the property of another in Texas, an injured victim must show that:

 - The owner or operator had actual or constructive knowledge of a condition on the premises

 - The condition posed an unreasonable risk of harm

 - The owner or operator did not exercise reasonable care to reduce or eliminate the risk

 - The failure of the owner or operator of the premises to use such care proximately caused the plaintiff’s injuries.

 While wet floors, debris and obstacles are the source of many slip and fall injuries that occur in stores and homes, other premises accidents involve negligent security or other negligence.
 The personal injury attorneys at our firm represent injured clients who have sustained back injury, neck injury, hip fracture, head injury or other serious injury as a result of negligence.
 Accidents subject to premises liability claims can involve dangerous conditions caused by inadequate maintenance, lack of security, or failure to correct hazards and building code violations on property, including:

 - Slip and fall or trip and fall: Resulting from liquids or debris on the floor, torn carpet, uneven sidewalks, over-polished slippery floors or other factors.
 If the owner knew or should have known of the unreasonably dangerous condition that caused the slip and fall, you might be entitled to compensation.